Storied Objects from the Smithsonian Folklife Festival

 During the 2002 Silk Road program, the Mall became a modern version of the ancient Eurasian trading route.
 Visitors could stroll from the towering Nara Gate at the eastern edge toward an open Venetian Piazza to the west.
 Beautiful Turkish çini plates helped lure visitors into the Ceramics Courtyard.

-Fifteen years on, Silk Road remains a standout program
+Mounted in 2002, The Silk Road remains a standout program

 Silk Road was the perfect Festival to follow the events of September 11, 2001.
 Although planning had begun several years earlier, the program’s theme of “Connecting Cultures, Creating Trust” tied past and present together.
 Yo-Yo Ma, the visionary cellist and artistic director of the Silk Road Project, Inc., was a presenting partner.
 Through his own travels and work in different musical styles, he was captivated by the legendary trade route and how music traveled and changed along it.